 - Studies have shown a decline in HCV RNA postpartum, with an estimated 10% of women experiencing spontaneous clearance of HCV after childbirth.
 Women should have HCV RNA testing performed at 9 to 12 months postpartum to assess for the possibility of spontaneous HCV clearance.

-- Direct-acting antiviral (DAA) therapy has been insufficiently studied during pregnancy, and there are no large-scale clinical trials on their safety and efficacy in pregnancy or in breastfeeding women.
-As such, DAAs are not currently recommended in pregnant women.
+- Use of DAA therapy has been insufficiently studied during pregnancy, and there are no large-scale clinical trials on their safety and efficacy for treatment of women during pregnancy or breastfeeding.
+As such, DAAs are not currently recommended during pregnancy, but can be considered on an individualized case-by-case basis.
 Ribavirin is strongly contraindicated during pregnancy due to known teratogenic effects.

 Citations